Girl-Code-It/Opportunity-Calendar-Frontend/README.md

 b) If you see an error, it means that Node is not installed in your OS.
 You can download Node.js from 'https://nodejs.org/en/download/'.
 After completing the installation repeat the part (a) of step 3.

-Step 4: On command prompt under your cloned folder directory path, run '$npm install' to install all the dependencies.
+Step 4: On command prompt under your cloned folder directory path, run 'npm install' to install all the dependencies.

 Step 5: Finally run '$npm start' to start the application.